 How?
 With space bags, also known as compression bags.
 I've used them before.
 But over the past few years, I had forgotten about the handy little wonders and switched back to the sit-on-the-suitcase method for successful packing.

 It is time to use space bags once again.
-Last year, several major airlines reduced their carry-on size limits, rendering my 25-inch spinner too big to bring on some planes.
+Recently, several major airlines reduced their carry-on size limits, rendering my 25-inch spinner too big to bring on some planes.
 (You can check your airline's size requirements with our Ultimate Guide to Airlines Fees.)
 I tend to pack a generous amount of clothes, but I hate checking bags almost as much as I hate sitting in front of the nine-year-old who thinks my seat is a soccer ball.
 Space bags are the solution to my problem.

 First, a caveat: Space bags allow you to fit an amazing quantity of clothes into a suitcase, thereby making your bag kettlebell-heavy.
 Watch out for airline weight limits, and buy a portable luggage scale if you want to be safe.
 That said, space bags are the number-one way to fit more clothes than you ever thought possible into a suitcase.